 How Does Hydrojet Plumbing Work?

-Consisting of a high-pressure hose with a high-strength nozzle, a large water tank, and a pressurization unit all working together, the hydro-jet system forces water into drainage pipes at a high pressure (usually between 3,500 and 4,000 psi) to get rid of obstructions.
+Consisting of a high-pressure hose with a high-strength nozzle, a large water tank, and a pressurization unit all working together, the hydro-jet system forces water into drainage pipes at a high pressure (usually between 3,500 and 4,000 pounds per square inch) to get rid of obstructions.

-As your contractor, we would suggest doing a video inspection first to figure out what the issue is and locate it before we start cleaning.
-It would be beneficial especially if there are larger roots in the area, possibly requiring a snaking method performed beforehand, or there may be broken pipes, where hydro-jetting may cause more damage to areas of weakness.
+As your contractor, we would suggest doing a video inspection first to figure out what the issue is and locate it before we begin the jetting process.
+It would be beneficial especially if there are larger roots in the area, to require a snaking method performed beforehand.
+If there are broken pipes hydro-jetting may cause more damage to areas of weakness.
 Call us today and we will explain it to you thoroughly.

 Frequently Asked Questions

-If your pipes have heavy buildup and blockages, that is the best time to use a hydro jet.
+If your pipes suffer heavy buildup or blockages, hydro jetting is likely the best solution.
 You can also use it as maintenance to prevent further clogging.

 We highly recommend the use of hydro jets once a year.